Happy-Birdie/NextStep-Hacks-2025/README.md

 NextSteps Hacks 2025 Project

-FPS is on top for testing purposes.
+FPS is on top-left of the overlay for testing purposes.
 UI is not shown in the video because it's very simple.